Skip to main content

 three snowmobilers

-4. Stay to the right of the trail at all times, and keep an eye out for parked vehicles.
+4. Stay to the right and watch for parked vehicles

-5. Groups should stay in a single file line and use proper hand signals for turning and other warnings.
+5. Ride single file and use hand signals

 snowmobiler on ice